-The APhA-APPM Preceptor SIG is seeking SIG members for future volunteer opportunities.
-Interested members are encouraged to take advantage of this member benefit and to share their voice within the SIG!
-Members will be contacted as opportunities become available.
+The APhA-APPM Preceptor SIG is seeking individuals to serve as Committee members and Committee Chairs for the SIG Committees.
+Interested members are encouraged to take advantage of this member benefit by submitting an application to volunteer by March 23!
+Members will be contacted by mid-April.
 For any questions please contact the SIG Coordinator and/or Coordinator-elect.

-Preceptor SIG New Practitioner Spotlight: Jennifer Minh Trang Cao, RPh
+Preceptor SIG New Practitioner Spotlight: Lauren Lakdawala, PharmD, BCACP

 If you would like to nominate (or self-nominate) a candidate for a future spotlight, please contact APhA-APPM Preceptor SIG New Practitioner Chair Angela Olenik at firstname.lastname@example.org.